CLNode: Curriculum Learning for Node Classification: Experiments

-In this subsection, we conduct node classification experiments with standard splits and random splits.
-The standard splits follow \cite{GCN} in using 20 labeled nodes per class as the training set for six datasets.
-Under random splits, we randomly label a specific proportion of nodes as the training set.
-Specifically, we conduct random splits on Cora and CiteSeer with label rates of 1\%, 3\%, and 5\%, respectively.
-In each dataset, we use 500 nodes for validation to perform early stopping, and 1000 nodes for testing.
+In this subsection, node classification experiments are conducted on five datasets.
+For each baseline GNN, we compare its original accuracy with the accuracy of being plugged into the CLNode framework.
+We conduct each experiment for ten trials to report the average test accuracy and standard deviation.

-We report the mean test accuracy and standard deviation for 10 trials.
-The results under standard splits and random splits are summarized in Tables \ref{tab2} and \ref{tab3}, respectively.
-The experimental results demonstrate that CLNode can be combined with the four selected backbone GNNs and improve their accuracy on node classification.
-Under the standard split of Cora, CLNode improves the test accuracy of backbone GNNs by 0.9\% (GCN), 0.8\% (SGC), 1.3\% (GraphSAGE), and 2.6\% (JK-Net).
-The results prove that CLNode effectively alleviates the negative impact of \textit{difficult nodes}, thereby enabling more useful information to be learned from samples of uneven quality.
+Table \ref{node classification} reports the experimental results under random splits.
+The results demonstrate that CLNode can be combined with six backbone GNNs and improve their accuracy on node classification.
+For example, on the Cora dataset, CLNode improves the test accuracy of backbone GNNs by 3.5\% (GCN), 2.0\% (GraphSAGE), 2.9\% (GAT), 1.1\% (SuperGAT), 2.8\% (JK-Net), and 1.6\% (GCNII).
+The results prove that CLNode effectively mitigates the detrimental effect of \textit{difficult nodes}, thereby enabling more useful information to be learned from uneven-quality training nodes.

-We also observe that when there are fewer labeled nodes, the improvement achieved by CLNode is more obvious (Table \ref{tab3}).
-For example, under the random splits of Cora, CLNode improves GCN by 5.6\%, 2.8\%, 0.6\% at label rates of 1\%, 3\%, 5\%, respectively.
-That is because, due to the sampling, the training distribution $P_{train}$ is different from the test$/$target distribution $P_{target}$. \textit{Easy nodes} in $P_{train}$ contain high-confidence knowledge, on which $P_{train}$ and $P_{target}$ are consistent.
-By contrast, the low-quality \textit{difficult nodes} in $P_{train}$ appear as the unique characteristics of $P_{train}$; thus, training on \textit{difficult nodes} causes models to overfit $P_{train}$ and degrades the accuracy on $P_{target}$.
-When there are fewer training samples, $P_{train}$ tends to be more significantly different from $P_{target}$; in this case, training on \textit{difficult nodes} is especially harmful, because overfitting $P_{train}$ can significantly degrade the accuracy on $P_{target}$.
-Conversely, CLNode pays more attention to the \textit{easy nodes} on which $P_{train}$ and $P_{target}$ are consistent, thereby learning more useful knowledge.
-For many real-world graphs, the labeling process can be tedious and costly, resulting in limited labels.
-It would therefore be highly beneficial to use CLNode in these situations.
+Moreover, we conduct node classification experiments under different label rates.
+Table \ref{label rate} shows the accuracy on Cora dataset at label rates of 1\%, 2\%, 3\%, respectively.
+We observe that when there are fewer labeled training nodes, the improvement achieved by CLNode is more obvious.
+This is because when there are more training nodes, the detrimental effect of \textit{difficult nodes} is mitigated by a large number of \textit{easy nodes}; conversely, when there are fewer training nodes, \textit{difficult nodes} easily mislead GNNs to learn the wrong knowledge.
+Therefore, by excluding \textit{difficult nodes} from initial training, CLNode significantly improves the accuracy of GNNs at a low label rate.
+For many real-world graphs, the labeling process is tedious and costly, resulting in limited labels, and it would be highly beneficial to use CLNode in these situations.